About the HRSMC

 PhD training and research collaboration

-The Holland Research School of Molecular Chemistry is a collaboration between top research groups of four Dutch Universities: the University of Amsterdam (UvA), the VU University Amsterdam (VU), Leiden University (UL) and the Radboud University (RU).
+The Holland Research School of Molecular Chemistry is a collaboration between top research groups of four Dutch Universities: the University of Amsterdam (UvA), the Vrije Universiteit Amsterdam (VU), Leiden University (UL) and the Radboud University (RU).
 It's main mission is to provide an extensive training programme for PhD students in chemistry.
 The HRSMC has been approved by the Royal Netherlands Academy of Arts and Sciences (KNAW).

 The HRSMC research school creates the conditions for a successful collaboration between the participating research groups and offers an extensive training programme for the PhD students in inorganic, organic, physical and theoretical chemistry, crystallography and mass spectrometry.